UsabilityEngineering/Parkers/phase1/README.md

     *   shortest time to park is 5 minutes
     *   longest time to park is 37 minutes

-We created an** online survey** where the voluntary students gave their feedback on their process of finding a parking spot.
+We created an **Online Survey** where the voluntary students gave their feedback on their process of finding a parking spot.
 It entails the location, time, and additional comments where the students offer their opinion on the current CSU parking, along with suggestions on any changes.